Diesel cars can be banned from German cities, court rules

 “The problem was caused by carmakers and we should not release them from their responsibility,” she said.

 Of the 15 million diesel cars on Germany’s roads, only 2.7 million have Euro-6 technology.
-Evercore ISI has estimated that upgrading the exhaust cleaning of just the Euro-5 fleet could cost up to 14.5 billion euros (12.82 billion pounds).
+Evercore ISI has estimated that upgrading the exhaust cleaning of just the Euro-5 fleet could cost up to 14.5 billion euros ($17.9 billion).

-“This is a groundbreaking ruling, and one which we expect has set a strong precedent for similar action across Europe,” analysts at Evercore ISI said.

-An outright ban could also slash resale prices, which are used to price leasing and finance contracts.
+“By the time these vehicles face the risk of being banned from certain cities, the industry, together with Berlin, will have found solutions to offer practical hardware updates and attractive scrapping schemes,” Evercore ISI analysts said.

 The government has begun work on legal changes to permit driving bans on certain routes on an emergency basis, transport ministry documents seen by Reuters showed.